Enignmeman/DC2-Randomizer/README.md

 # DC2 Randomizer
 The goal of this project is to create an offline randomizer for Dark Chronicle (Dark Cloud 2)
 ## Currently working features
-- Weapon stats randomizer (Work in Progress)
+- Weapon randomizer (Work in Progress)
   - Stats randomizer
-  - Required ABS amount for weapon level up randomizer (Work in Progress)
+  - Required ABS amount for weapon level up randomizer (Untested)
-  - Melee weapon swinging style randomizer (Work in Progress)
+  - Melee weapon swinging style randomizer
-  - Gun shot type randomizer (Work in Progress)
+  - Gun shot type randomizer
   - Weapon to build up into randomizer (Work in Progress)
   - Monsters to beat to build up randomizer (Work in Progress)
 - Seeds (Work in Progress)
+  - Random seed
+  - Set seed (Work in Progress)
-## Missing features
+## Currently missing features
 - Write randomized values to a file
 - Write randomized values to Dark Chronicle iso
 - Regional support